 Hi my friends, I finally came up with a way to incorporate wood into the staircase makeover to coordinate with our maple flooring.
-(If you missed the first two parts of the staircase makeover then you can click HERE and HERE to read.)
+(If you missed the first two parts of the staircase makeover then you can read them HERE and HERE.)
 Those of you who have been following me for a while know that I love using decals and they were the resolution again in this case.
 I made stair riser decals out of affordable self-adhesive wood look vinyl that I found online and it almost looks like a wood inlay.

 DIY wood look stair riser decals

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.

 I used my silhouette cameo to cut the stair riser decals out of the vinyl and you can download the DXF file (click HERE) and STUDIO file (click HERE) that I made for free from me.
 But you really don’t need to use a cutting machine.
 You could just use a crafting knife to cut out a traced pattern.